Aquilesorei/pyapu/README.md

 This project is licensed under the **GNU General Public License v3.0** — see [LICENSE](LICENSE) for details.

-For commercial or proprietary use, please [contact me](mailto:achillezongo07@gmail.com) for a separate license.
+For commercial use, please [contact me](mailto:achillezongo07@gmail.com).

 ---

 ## Contributing

-Contributions are welcome!
+Contributions welcome!
 Priority areas:

 1. **New plugins** — Providers, extractors, validators
 2. **Documentation** — Examples and tutorials